FacoBackup/FacoBackup/README.md

-# 👨‍💻 Gustavo Micael Barbosa Roque – Graphics program
+# Gustavo Micael Barbosa Roque

 I'm a software engeneer from Brazil that works with a multitude of technologies.
 Some of those are C++, Java and JavaScript.